souravskr/Google-Play-Store-Analysis/Project/README.md

 ```bash
 pip install -r requirements.txt
 ```
 5. At this point, you are ready to start enjoying the scripts.
-To deactivate the virtual environment, you just need to run `deactivate`
+To deactivate the virtual environment, you just need to run the command `deactivate` from the terminal

 ## Installation Method 2 (With the makefile)